 Best practices for building an operational project

 Several practices help ensure success when managing an operational project.
 First, it’s important to clearly define the project’s goals and objectives, and the responsibilities of everyone involved.
-Creating a detailed project plan that outlines the steps necessary to complete the project as well as the criteria for success is one of the best ways to do this.
+Creating a detailed project plan (or operational plan) that outlines the steps necessary to complete the project as well as the criteria for success is one of the best ways to do this.

 Another best practice is to regularly communicate with all stakeholders.
 This will help everyone stay informed about the project’s development and make sure that any issues or concerns are addressed in a timely manner.